Etching Artwork Guidelines

 If you have the means, ability, and patience to create your own designs and provide your own digital artwork files, this section is a must-read.
 Otherwise, contact one of the artists with your source material to help you get started, and you can skip this section.

-PEI offers in house design and artwork services for customers not able to provide etch-ready artwork at a modest one time charge.
+PEI offers in house design and artwork services for customers not able to provide etch-ready artwork at a modest one-time charge.
 We can completely set up your project from design to photo tool.
-If you wish to prepare and provide your own etching artwork, here are the specifications which need to be adhered to.
+If you wish to prepare and provide your own etching artwork, here are the specifications, which need to be adhered to.
 All submitted etching artwork is subject to approval by the Art Department manager.
-Customers submitting their own artwork are responsible for the outcome of the final product.
+We may contact you to make adjustments in your artwork to make it suitable for our process; we can make these modifications to your art if you wish; additional artwork charges will apply.
+If you’d like to use your artwork as-is, we will give your artwork a best effort to make it work, although customers submitting their own artwork as-is are responsible for the outcome of the final product.

 Artwork submitted as etch-ready must be vector based CMYK artwork at 100%, all in 100% black and white, right reading, at a minimum of 300 DPI.
 Depending on artwork setup, black will either etch through, or, half etch into the metal surface, while areas which are white on both sides of the tool, remain the full metal thickness.
 All text must be converted to outlines.
 Front, back, and screen print masks must be in perfect registration, and remain on separate layers and clearly identified on each layer, front, back, with Pantone Matching System numbers for the printing masks as well.